jonbirge/tesla-cloud/README.md

 php -S localhost:8000
 ```

-The RestDB test script defaults to this address.
+The RestDB test script automatically launches a temporary PHP server and uses a throwaway SQLite database, so no external database configuration is required.
 To run the tests:

 ```bash
 ./test/restdb.sh